edsu/diss/parts/08-literature-review.md

 Despite its partial application in France, respect des fonds proved popular as it spread to Belgium and the Netherlands, where it became part of the *Manual for the Arrangement and Description of Archives* [@Muller:1940], that was originally published in 1898.
-The so called *Dutch Manual* added to to the concept of respect des fonds an additional principle named *original order*, which stated that the arrangement of records should be the same as the original organization.
+The so called *Dutch Manual* added to the concept of respect des fonds an additional principle named *original order*, which stated that the arrangement of records should be the same as the original organization.
 In their manual the authors Muller, Feith and Fruin describe how